SEARCH

 Which color of bee balm do hummingbirds like?

 I have pink, purple, and red bee balm.
-The hummers spend most of their time with the red, though they do take nectar from the others as well.
+The hummers spend most of their time with the red flowers, though they do take nectar from the others as well.

 Do I need to prune bee balm?

-At the end of the growing season the flowers and stems die back.
+Bee balm does not require any pruning.
+Bee balm is a herbaceous perennial and at the end of the growing season the flowers and stems die back.
 Leave them for the winter to provide habitat for invertebrates—all those essential creatures that bring life to the garden and need a safe place to spend the winter.
 Late spring cut the old growth down to 6-inches.
-New growth will appear all around it.
+New growth will emerge from the soil.

 My bee balm flowers changed color.
 Why is this?